Programs & Opportunities

 Since 2014, through the Mandela Washington Fellowship, the U.S. Department of State has supported nearly 4,400 young leaders from across Sub-Saharan Africa to develop their leadership skills and foster connections and collaboration with U.S. professionals.

-Are you looking to connect with a past Mandela Washington Fellow from Rutgers University?
+Are you looking to connect with past Mandela Washington Fellowship Alumni from Rutgers University?
 Visit the Mandela Washington Fellows Alumni Database below.

 Below are two videos featuring the 50 Mandela Washington Fellows Rutgers University hosted during two Institutes in the summer of 2019:

 The civic leadership institute, with a curriculum developed through a partnership between Rutgers Global, the School of Social Work, and the Center for African Studies.

 The sustainable business and entrepreneurship institute, with a curriculum developed through a partnership between Rutgers Global, the Rutgers Business School, and the Department of Chemistry and Chemical Biology.